Which building contract to

 The management contractor’s responsibilities are often to ensure that:

-• subcontractors are appointed to meet the programme and that their work is in accordance with the specification
+- subcontractors are appointed to meet the programme and that their work is in accordance

 RELEVANT POINTS:-